 No additional roads were identified that were suitable for closure in the winter range.
 Open roads in the winter range area include Highway 224, and other primary routes such as Roads 4610, 4611, 4612 and 4613 that provide access to the broader landscape including trail heads.
 Additionally, the Forest OHV plan made a commitment to locating the OHV area in winter range and identified the impacts of doing so (s.
 3.7.3.2).

 Predecisional Administrative Review Process

-This project was subject to predecisional administrative review pursuant to 36 CFR 218, Subpart B, also called the "objection process."
-The full text of the rule can be found at USDA website9.
+This draft decision is subject to predecisional administrative review pursuant to 36 CFR 218, Subpart B (also called the "objection process").
+The rule can be found at the USDA website.